mdx-workshop/mdx-submissions21/paper.md

 ## Stabilizing training

-We observed that Demucs training could be unstable, especially as we added more layers and increased the training set size with 50 extra songs.
+We observed that Demucs training could be unstable, especially as we added more layers and increased the training set size with 150 extra songs.
 Loading the model just before its divergence point, we realized that the weights for the innermost encoder and decoder layers would get very large eigen values.

-A first solution is to use group normalization (with a 4 groups) just after the non residual convolutions for the layers 5 and 6 of the encoder and the decoder.
-Using normalization on all layers will deteriorate performance, but using it only on the innermost layer seems to stabilize training without hurting performance.
-Interestingly, when the training is stable (in particular when trained only on MusDB), using normalization was at best neutral with respect to the separation score, but never improved it, and considerably slowed down training during the first half of the epochs.
+A first solution is to use group normalization (with 4 groups) just after the non residual convolutions for the layers 5 and 6 of the encoder and the decoder.
+Using normalization on all layers deteriorates performance, but using it only on the innermost layers seems to stabilize training without hurting performance.
+Interestingly, when the training is stable (in particular when trained only on MusDB), using normalization was at best neutral with respect to the separation score, but never improved it, and considerably slowed down convergence during the first half of the epochs.
 When the training was unstable, using normalization would improve the overall performance as it allows the model to train for a larger number of epochs.

 A second solution we investigated was to use singular value regularization [@spectral].
 While previous work used the power method iterative procedure, we obtained better and faster approximations of the largest singular value using a low rank SVD method [@lowranksvd].
-This solution had the advantage of always improving generalization, even when the training was already stable.
+This solution has the advantage of always improving generalization, even when the training was already stable.
 Sadly, it was not sufficient on its own to remove entirely instabilities, but only to reduce them.
 Another down side was the longer training time due to the extra low rank SVD evaluation.
 In the end, in order to both achieve the best performance and remove entirely training instabilities, the two solutions were combined.

+\newpage

 # Experimental Results

 ## Datasets

-The 2021 MDX challenge [@mdx] offered two tracks: Track A, where only MusDB HQ [@musdb] could be used for training, and Track B, where any data could be used.
+The 2021 MDX challenge [@mdx] offered two tracks: Track A, where only MusDB HQ [@musdbhq] could be used for training, and Track B, where any data could be used.
 MusDB HQ, released under mixed licensing [^1] is composed of 150 tracks, including 86 for the train set, 14 for the valid, and
 50 for the test set.
 For Track B, we additionally trained using 150 tracks for an internal dataset, and repurpose the test set of MusDB as training data, keeping only the original validation set for model selection.
-In order to compare with earlier work, we also provide a version of each model when trained without the test data from MusDB HQ.
 Models are evaluated either through the MDX AI Crowd API[^2], or on the MusDB HQ test set.

+### Realist remix of tracks

 [^1]: https://github.com/sigsep/website/blob/master/content/datasets/assets/tracklist.csv